piotrnar/gocoin/README.md

 # Documentation
-The official web page of the project is served at <a href="http://gocoin.pl">gocoin.pl</a>.
+The official web page of the project is served at <a href="http://gocoin.pl">gocoin.pl</a>

-There you can find extended documentation, including **User Manual**.
+where you can find extended documentation, including **User Manual**.

 # Requirements